First Lady Biography: Helen Taft

 Occupation Before Marriage:

-Madame Fredin's School, spring 1882: Nellie Herron taught French four hours a week for two months, substituting for a teacher who had left the school.
+After her education, Nellie Herron found employment as a teacher at two local private schools, In the spring of 1882, she taught French four hours a week for two months, at Madame Fredin's School, substituting for a teacher who had left the school.
 She earned a total of fifty dollars.
-White-Sykes School for Boys, Cincinnati, Ohio, 1882-1883: Nellie Herron became a daily teacher in the all-boys school which had just opened.
+In the fall of 1882 and the spring term of 1883, she became a regular class instructor of a grammar school level class at the White-Sykes School for Boys, Cincinnati, Ohio, which had just opened.

 25 years old, 19 June, 1886, the Herron home, Pike Street, Cincinnati, Ohio, to William Howard Taft (born 15 September 1857, Cincinnati, Ohio), lawyer (died 8 March 1930, Washington, D.C.)